 Since packages cannot be changed once they leave the factory, it seems that the work had to be flawless and accurate to any degree.

-The same was true of schooling at that time, where answers were expected to be accurate and the questions themselves were never stable and unchanging.
+The same was true of schooling at that time, where accuracy was required in answers and the questions themselves were not stable and unchanging.